Sensor-Based-Activity-Recognition/pipelines/src/README.md

-TODO: Add description for the pipelines
+TODO: Add reference on how to add new pipelines